XF Focus Trim

 Capture Setup—>Focus Trim and adjust by 100 in the direction observed between the reference image and the first autofocus image.
 Negative 100 if the autofocus falls in back of the target, Positive 100 if the focus falls in front of the target.
 (Some will recommend moving in 25 step increments but I’ve routinely applied focus trim values above 100 and so would rather risk overshooting my value and drawing back, than moving forward in too small of an increment and making the process that much longer.
 Note: Overall Focus Trim values are of smaller total numbers since Feature Update #4 and where lenses routinely accepted at least 100 of negative trim, most often are below 100.
 I still prefer to make a bold move in one direction, potentially overshooting my target, but that will better demonstrate the operating range of numbers you need to refine within)

-– Drop your hand or a card in front of the camera and engage autofocus to reset it from its last engagement, then autofocus on the target again.
+– Drop your hand or a card in front of the camera and engage autofocus to reset it from its last engagement, then autofocus on the target again. (my preference is to use the focus arrows in the Capture One Camera Focus Tool)

 – Continue previous two steps shot to shot, adjusting by 100 until you clearly go past the target in the direction you had been adjusting.